 Scholkopf et al. extended SVM with nu-parameterized and one-class formulations [3].
 Crammer and Singer advanced direct multiclass approaches beyond pure pairwise decompositions [4].
 Smola and Scholkopf broadened the family to regression workflows [7].

-Diversification addressed distinct operational constraints rather than adding options for their own sake.
-Nu-SVM changed control semantics for error and support-vector behavior, direct multiclass formulations reduced reliance on decomposition heuristics, and SVR translated margin logic into continuous-target prediction with epsilon-insensitive tolerance.
+Each variant addressed a distinct operational constraint.
+Nu-SVM changed control semantics for error and support-vector behavior.
+Direct multiclass formulations reduced reliance on decomposition heuristics.
+SVR translated margin logic into continuous-target prediction with epsilon-insensitive tolerance.
+Not feature creep; genuine capability extension.
 Together these developments turned SVM from a binary classifier into a broader decision framework [3] [4] [7] [10].

 3. Maturity via libraries and documentation